Early insights indicator report: Nitrogen concentrations in selected major rivers, January – June 2025

 Read MoreThe EPA Catchments Unit is based in Dublin, and the team is involved with catchment science, chemistry, ecology, hydromorphology, modelling, Geographic Information Systems and planning.
 We work with the wider EPA, all of our local authorities, the Local Authority Waters and Communities Office, the Department of Housing, Planning and Local Government, and other public bodies and Departments to ensure we have the best available data and information about our catchments.

-Read MoreHydrology Summary Bulletin outlining the flows in rivers, rainfall, lake and turlough levels, groundwater levels and spring outflows of over […]
+Read MoreHydrology bulletin on rainfall, river flows, lake levels, groundwater levels and spring outflows for August 2025.
+Rainfall in August was […]

 Read MoreQuite simply, everyone in Ireland has a role to play.
 This can be from something as simple as making sure you don’t pollute your local stream, or a local community working together to establish a Rivers Trust to enhance the rivers and lakes in their area, to a Government Department or Agency helping a Minister implement a new policy to help protect and enhance all our water bodies.